ultimatecoder/ultimatecoder.github.io/_posts/2019-04-23-js-recon-is-no-more.md

 occupied ports, we can see that response time of non-empty port is recognizably higher than empty port.

 Browser is the most common tool used by us.
-Asserting this venerability requires knowledge of Javascript and everyone is not a developer.
+Asserting this vulnerability requires knowledge of Javascript and everyone is not a developer.
 As I mentioned earlier, I failed to find the source code of JS-Recon (the tool written by AndLabs proving possibility of this attack).
 For those reasons, I decided to write a tool pioneered on my improvements on an attempt of Andlabs.
 Today, I have successfully completed that tool.
 I have decided to name it ["Chatur"][chatur_pronounciation].
 Chatur means intelligent person in Hindi.
-Please find the source code of Chatur [here][chatur_github].
+Please find the source code of Chatur [on Github][chatur_github].
 Chatur is a free software.
 Try this tool and share your thoughts with me.
 This is not a bulletproofed idea, but it works most of the time you will try.

 [andlabs_blogpost]: http://blog.andlabs.org/2010/12/port-scanning-with-html5-and-js-recon.html